Proudly Serving Greensburg, Washington, Bethel Park & Nearby!

 |Ability To Lift Home Back To Level|

 At Baker's Waterproofing our team of in-house foundation experts has warrantied solutions for structural issues related to settling foundations of all types.
-Our foundation push pier systems include a 25-year warranty against manufacturing defects, as well as our own performance warranty.
+Our foundation push pier systems include a warranty for the life of the structure that is transferable.

 If you would like a free foundation push pier installation quote, we're ready to help you!
 Call or e-mail us today to schedule an on-site consultation and written quote!